-Have you ever heard of a kolache?
+Have you ever heard of kolaches?
 I hadn’t until I moved to Houston a few years ago.
 One morning my father-in-law went to get doughnuts for breakfast he also came home with some ham and cheese kolaches and sausage and cheese kolaches.

 Having never heard of them before, I decided to look up the history of kolaches.
 Texas had a large community of Czech immigrants settle in the area.
-These started off as a treat from the European country, and traditional kolaches were made with fruit.
+These started off as a treat from the European country.
+Traditional kolaches were made with fruit.
 Technically, they call the Texan version a Klobásník, but everyone here still just calls it a Kolache (pronounced koh-la-chee).

 For a while now, I’ve been thinking about trying to make my own kolaches at home, but I wasn’t sure what to do.
 I found this recipe and decided to give it a shot.
 The recipe was for ham and swiss cheese but we used cheddar cheese instead.
 We also made a few with breakfast sausage and cheese, but they can be made with almost any filling.
 I’ve seen them filled with eggs, bacon, potatoes, ranchero, brisket, spinach, chicken, jalapenos, pepperoni… the list goes on and on!

 Start by making the “sponge” the night before you want your kolaches.
-This is made by mixing yeast and flour, then combine that with warm milk, sugar, eggs, and melted butter.
+In a large mixing bowl, whisk the yeast and flour.
+Then combine that with warm milk, sugar, eggs, and melted butter.
 Cover the bowl and put it in the refrigerator overnight.

 In the morning, start by gently mixing the sponge and add a bit of salt.
 Then slowly start adding in flour until it forms a dough that you can work with.
 When I made it, I used about 3 cups of flour.

 Once you have your dough let it rest for about 20 minutes.
 Then knead it on a floured work surface for about 10 minutes.